 Amazing Capitals helps companies and cities to attract and expats through publishing online resources which paint an excellent image of the location.
-Designed specifically to cover the expat ecosystem and close the gaps, those same resources assist international talent to settle in and discover more about their new home.
+Designed specifically to create an expat ecosystem that joins the dots and closes the gaps, those resources assist international talent to settle in and discover more about their new home.
 Longer term, the objective is to assist companies to retain their international employees and help them to lead better lives.

-Enjoy this eBook, packed with articles full of opening insights on aspects of life plus a selection of assorted stories that compliment your comprehensive online eGuide.
+Enjoy this inspiring eBook packed with articles full of opening insights on aspects of life plus a selection of assorted stories that compliment the more expansive online eGuide.